Sireniki: Municipal reorganisation

 On September 10, 2010, a law was passed abolishing Novoye Chaplino and Sireniki at municipal level.
 Novoye Chaplino as an entity continues to exist, but it is no longer a rural settlement on its own, but simply an inhabited locality within Provideniya urban settlement.
 The right of the village to local administration was removed and such responsibilities were taken over by Provideniya municipal administration on January 1, 2011.
 Provideniya municipal administration also took control of all municipal property, all municipal property rights and all local budgets on this date.

 Demographics

 The population according to the most recent census data is 469, of whom 239 were male and 230 female, a reduction on a 2006 estimate of 533 (although other sources merely state a population over 500).
 In 2014, the head of the rural settlement was Natalia Protopopova.

 Economics

 The Yupik population in the village continues traditional sea hunting practices, and preserve traditional methods of construction for boats.
 In addition there is also a fox farm which, along with sea hunting is the main source of employment in the village.
-There is also a general store, a school and a library in the village, though following the collapse of the Soviet Union, the school shrunk from a ten-grade school to a six-grade school due to the difficulty in finding suitably qualified teachers.
+There is also a general store, a school and a library in the village, though following the collapse of the Soviet Union, the school shrank from a ten-grade school to a six-grade school due to the difficulty in finding suitably qualified teachers.